E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_plumed_wrapper/readme.rst

 This module interfaces OpenPathSampling (OPS) with PLUMED, an open source library with a rich catalogue of Collective Variables (CVs).

+Special thanks to Gareth A. Tribello for facilitating the use of the PLUMED cython wrapper.

 * G.A.
 Tribello, M. Bonomi, D. Branduardi, C. Camilloni, G. Bussi,
   PLUMED2: New feathers for an old bird, Comp.
 Phys.
 Comm.
 185, 604 (2014);
   https://doi.org/10.1016/j.cpc.2013.09.018